aprilyao-01/Summer23/TypeScript/readme.md

 # Read Me
 ## Run the code
-in terminal, `tsc greeter.ts` -> generate a `greeter.js` javascript file that have same functionality.
-Create a `html` file to run this js code and open it in browser.
+Go to terminal, run `$ tsc main.ts` first.
+This will generate the **latest edit version of** `main.js` javascript file that have same functionality.
+Double click `index.html` file to open it in browser.

 # TypeScript
 ## TypeScript vs JavaScript